cmharlow/rialto-wiki/AWS-DLSS-Dev-Env-Setup.md

 source_profile = your-user-profile-name
 ```

-6. Close + save the update config file, then in a terminal, run `aws sts get-caller-identity --profile your-dev-role-profile-name`.
+6. Save and close the update config file, then in a terminal, run `aws sts get-caller-identity --profile your-dev-role-profile-name`.
 You should get a response like (except with real identifiers):

 ```json
 {